SJFC/six-roads-in/README.md

 The current version avoids external image links from the old CodePen, so it should work over HTTPS without mixed-content warnings.

 Text edits made inside the page are saved only in the current browser using local storage.
 They are useful for drafting, but the source poem lives in `index.html`.

+This iteration adds the custom star-map background, cooler moonlit palette, softer star-like place markers, an illuminated amethyst interaction, and a smaller five-place constellation.